 "Listening to Jasper's and Esme's minds all day is a much better option than an entire student body.
 Emmett and Rosalie are gone, and with you in school and Carlisle working . . .
 I won't get another chance like this.
 Not unless I want to go off on my own."

-They sat in silence for the drive to Washington State University.
+They sat in silence for the drive to the university.
 Edward listened to Alice's internal voice process everything he had said.
 She understood why he wanted to be alone, why he wanted to silence the voices that were forever plaguing his psyche, and she knew he wasn't bluffing about leaving.
 Or worse.
 Attending college by herself was a much better option than losing Edward.

 "Thanks for understanding," he said as he pulled up to the main entrance.